Oldest American World War II Veteran Dies At 112

 As the decades passed, he was lauded for his service.

-In 2013, former President Barack Obama invited him to Washington, D.C. for Veterans Day, where Overton received a standing ovation at the Memorial Amphitheater at Arlington National Cemetery.
+In 2013, President Barack Obama invited him to Washington, D.C., for Veterans Day; he received a standing ovation at the Memorial Amphitheater at Arlington National Cemetery.

 "Everybody, I want you to know a little something about Mr. Overton here," Obama said.
 "He was there at Pearl Harbor when the battleships were still smoldering.
 He was there at Okinawa.
-He was there at Iwo Jima, where he said, 'I only got out of there by the grace of God.'"
+He was there at Iwo Jima, where he said, 'I only got out of there by the grace of God.' "

-The president pointed out that Overton returned to a United States marred by racial inequality "and his service on the battlefield was not always matched by the respect that he deserved at home."
+The president pointed out that Overton returned to a United States marred by racial inequality and that "his service on the battlefield was not always matched by the respect that he deserved at home."

 Black veterans were often denied jobs or housing.
 Obama said Overton carried on with dignity, working in furniture shops and at the state capital as a courier.
 "And every Sunday, he hops in his 1971 Ford truck and drives one of the nice ladies in his neighborhood to church," Obama said.